scunliffe/ProjectQuery/README.md

 This can be accomplished in pretty much any language however I chose PHP as a simple solution that can be run across a large code base and can be scripted easily and quickly (without compiling) by anyone with access to Google. ;-)

-Start with the `baseQuery.php` file and roll your own custom query or take any of the sample queries (to be added shortly) and adjust to suit your needs.
+Start with the `baseQuery.php` file and roll your own custom query or take any of the sample queries and adjust to suit your needs.

 Requirements / Features